iosonofabio/zaninilab/fabilab/content/pages/research.md

 Integrating biomedicine, data science and engineering, one cell at a time.

 ## Single cell immunology of severe dengue
 Dengue is the most widespread mosquito-transmitted viral disease with 400 million infections every year.
-Millions of people including children and pregnant women suffer from severe symptoms such as internal bleeding and organ failure.
-The pathogenesis of severe dengue is unclear.
-We develop new single-cell transcriptomic approaches to understand what different arms of the immune system is doing right and wrong during dengue and severe dengue.
+Millions of people including children and pregnant women suffer from severe symptoms such as internal bleeding and organ failure, but the pathogenesis of severe dengue is unclear.
+We are developing new single-cell transcriptomic approaches (experimental and computational) to understand what different parts of the immune system are doing during severe dengue.

 ![Severe dengue]({static}/images/severe_dengue.png)